silksong-modding/Silksong.I18N/README.md

 You can set your mod's default language directly from C# code by adding the `System.Resources.NeutralResourcesLanguage` attribute to your mod's assembly.
-To set your mod's default language to English, you could add the following attribute anywhere in your mod:
+To set your mod's default language to English, you could add the following attribute to your mod's source code:

 ```cs
 [assembly: System.Resources.NeutralResourcesLanguage("EN")]
 ```

+Anywhere in the C# code will work, but the recommended location is `Properties/AssemblyInfo.cs`.

 Alternatively, you can define the `NeutralLanguage` property in your mod's project file.
 To set your mod's default language to English, you could add the following to your project file: